JSearUK/Playthroughs/README.md

 However, you are warned that - in it's current state - it may not behave itself;
 I do not yet consider it fit for purpose.

+---

+## [ FEATURES ]
+- To be finalised
+- Also serves as a QA checklist